Surge Logo

 The beverage persisted in certain other nations under new names even after it was banned in the United States.
 For instance, it was marketed as Urge in Norway, where it remained well-liked.

-Many fan initiatives to return the product to the market occurred years after its U.S. discontinuance.
-Consumers’ demand for their favorite drink to be returned was brought to Coca-Cola’s attention through online petitions, social media groups, and even crowdfunding initiatives.
+Many fan initiatives to bring the product back to the US market emerged years after its discontinuation in the US.
+Consumers’ demand for their favorite drink’s return was brought to Coca-Cola’s attention through online petitions, social media groups, and even crowdfunding campaigns.

-Coca-Cola declared in 2014 that the drink would return to the United States following a ten-year absence.
+Coca-Cola announced in 2014 that the drink would return to the United States after a 10-year absence.
 When it was first made available on Amazon, it was one of the first Coca-Cola products offered only online.

 The brand’s resurgence was mostly propelled by fan engagement and nostalgia for the 1990s.
-Coca-Cola admitted that steadfast customer requests heavily impacted the drink’s choice to return.
+Coca-Cola admitted that customer requests for the drink heavily influenced the decision to return it.

-After seeing great success with sales on Amazon in 2015, the product progressively returned to retail locations in a few U.S. states.
+After achieving great sales success on Amazon in 2015, the product gradually returned to retail locations in a few US states.
 Coca-Cola could gauge the drink’s long-term demand by taking its time and expanding cautiously.

 The beverage’s availability considerably expanded in 2016 and 2017.
-It has started to be available in more places and different packaging, such as 16-ounce cans.
+It is now available in more places and in different packaging, such as 16-ounce cans.

 Coca-Cola increased its product reach in 2018, bringing the beverage to further areas of the United States.
 Sustained demand and favorable customer feedback prompted this choice.
 To keep consumers interested in the brand, the business has experimented with limited releases of new varieties.